Kabnoory/Messenger-Chatbot/README.md

 #### Notes:
-English is not my first language, so some of the bot responses are not in English and won't be understood by people who speak different languages than I do.
+English is not my first language, so some of the bot responses use the English alphabet but are not English words.
+Thus, some of the responses won't be understood by people who don't speak my language.